Taking Irenaeus out of context

 (Against Heresies, IV, 32, 1) [only the last sentence]

-Dave Armstrong, a Roman Catholic and former Evangelical, by quoting only this last sentence of Irenaeus’ section, [no longer there] is trying to make Irenaeus sound like a Roman Catholic; although in “seed” form (binding authority, apostolic succession) whereas if one reads the context of the whole section, both before and after, we find that what Irenaeus is saying is consistent with what any doctrinally sound Reformed Protestant would say today.
+Dave Armstrong, a Roman Catholic and former Evangelical, by quoting only this last sentence of Irenaeus’ section, [ original link restored ] is trying to make Irenaeus sound like a Roman Catholic; although in “seed” form (binding authority, apostolic succession) whereas if one reads the context of the whole section, both before and after, we find that what Irenaeus is saying is consistent with what any doctrinally sound Reformed Protestant would say today.

 Let’s look at the whole passage of Irenaeus’ point here: